Panchal1810/FEA-of-linear-bar-element/README.md

 # FEA-of-linear-bar-element
 The varying cross section bar is solved using Finite Element Method by considering linear bar element.
 The problem is solved using MATLAB.
+The code calculates local stiffness matrix by reading the excel data and relates with global stiffness matrix.
+After it finds the displacment by U =K/F and also calculates elemental stress, force and strain.

 ![image](https://github.com/Panchal1810/FEA-of-linear-bar-element/assets/122630851/9433a33f-c33d-4fa8-9243-c24c502aba13)